One unit of credit equals four semester hours.

 The study of the processes involved in maturity, marriage, family, occupation, retirement, aging and death that characterize the lifespan following adolescence.
 Emphasis is on interaction of the psychological, social and physiological factors in relation to the developmental process.
 Prerequisite: PSY 210.

-PSY 320 Current Applications in
+PSY 320 Current Applications in Psychology

-This course is the application of psychological theories, procedures and methods to a variety of current issues, e.g., cross-cultural psychology, emotional memories or motivation.
+This course is the application of psychological theories, procedures and methods to a variety of current issues, such as cross-cultural psychology, emotional memories or motivation.
 Topics are selected based on their applied and theoretical relevance to psychology, as well as their practical importance to a wide range of disciplines.
 Students are expected to develop projects to explore the application of these topics to real-world psychological problems and issues.
 Prerequisite: PSY 210.

 PSY 322 Psychology of Religion